ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 brew install cc65
 ```

 I couldn't find setup instructions for the Apple-1.
 Someone mentioned the Apple-1 in a forum around 2013, but that's all I could find.
-So I read some of tbe documentation, and it turns out that the main thing you need is to create a linker configuration file.
+So I read some of the documentation, and it turns out that the main thing you need is to create a linker configuration file.
 I created a file called `apple1.ld65` (this is just my own naming).
 But what should be in it?
 A C program consists of:

 - code, which can be in read-only memory or read-write memory
 - initialized data, which can be read-only or read-write